 Day 5: Ballarat to Spa Country

 Pick-up breakfast to go, and start the day with close encounters of the animal kind at Ballarat Wildlife Park.
-With more than 100 free-range kangaroos on site, you’re sure to get face-to face with a roo or two, before turning your attention to koalas, wombats, reptiles and more.
+With more than 100 free-range kangaroos on site, you’re sure to get face-to-face with a roo or two, before turning your attention to koalas, wombats, reptiles and more.
 Do a turn through the hallowed halls of Art Gallery of Ballarat.
 Culture fix done, it’s time to set your sights on Daylesford and pure indulgence in Australia’s premium spa country.
-En route, drop into Creswick Woollen Mills, Gold Winner of the RACV Victorian Tourism Award.
-Here, follow the story of fibre from alpaca’s back to balls of yarn on the shop shelf.
+En route, drop into Creswick Woollen Mills.
+Here, follow the story of fibre from an alpaca's back to balls of yarn on the shop shelf.
 Lunch lightly at Wombat Hill House Café, set high amongst picture-perfect botanical gardens.